 Hairstyles and hair colours which stand out in an unacceptable way and which may have a detrimental effect on the reputation of the College are not encouraged.
 Symbols shaved into the hair are not acceptable.
 The College reserves the right to request, and expect, students to make changes to their hair, if this is deemed the case.
-In extreme circumstances, a student can be refused admission to the College until the hairstyle and/ or colour is considered acceptable.
+In extreme circumstances, a student can be refused admission to the College until the hairstyle and/or colour is considered acceptable.
+Hair should be of a natural colour.
 Hairstyles should not be patterned, stepped or shaved, and cut no shorter than a number 2.

-- · Pens (blue/black), pencils, ruler, rubber, pencil sharpener, protractor, compasses, calculator and glue stick.
+- Equipment Pens (blue/black), pencils, ruler, rubber, pencil sharpener, protractor, compasses, calculator and glue stick.
 All these items can be purchased from the exams office.
 In addition, students may purchase other items such as art sketch books and revision booklets - · Many students find it useful to have the following items: coloured pens/pencils and a USB pen